constraintAutomaton/tree-document-topology-visualizer/README.md

 ## How it work
 The processing can be divided into 4 steps;
-- Query the TREE collection to get the [tree:relation](https://treecg.github.io/specification/#Relation)
+- Query the TREE view to get the [tree:relation](https://treecg.github.io/specification/#Relation)
 - Build a graph from the `tree:relation`
 - Build a [graphviz graph](https://graphviz.org/)
 - Generate a graph file (supported file types: [`dot`, `svg`, `png`, `jpg`](https://github.com/goccy/go-graphviz))